DreamPolicy: A Unified World-model Policy for Scalable Humanoid Locomotion: Supplementary Technical Details

 \paragraph{Model Architecture.}

-The network architecture is inherited from \ref{sup:specialist}.
-Different from a specialized policy network, HMI-condition policy network contains a RNN future encoder \(\mathcal{E}_\text{future}\), which encodes predict state sequence \(g_t \in \mathbb{R}^{d \times H}\) sampled from the diffusion planner.
-The architecture of the HMI-conditioned unified policy is formulated as:
+The network architecture is inherited from Section~\ref{sup:specialist}.
+Different from a specialized policy network, the goal-conditioned policy network contains an RNN future encoder $\mathcal{E}_\text{future}$, which encodes a predicted future state sequence $g_t = [\hat{s}_{t+1}, \ldots, \hat{s}_{t+H}] \in \mathbb{R}^{d \times H}$ sampled from the diffusion world model.
+The predicted future states are represented in the same body-relative parameterization used by the diffusion and reward function.
+The architecture of the unified policy is formulated as